epctex/allrecipes-advanced-scraper/README.md

 -   Scrape recipes - Scrape any recipes in a very detailed and structured from Allrecipes.

--   Scrape articles - Fetch any articles that has been published from Allrecipes.
+-   Scrape articles - Fetch any articles that have been published from Allrecipes.

 -   Scrape galleries - You can scrape any gallery that you need.
 It is structured and provides all the slides.

--   Scrape authors and users - If you want to scrape the data of a specific author or user, you can just provide it and Allrecipes Advanced scraper will do the rest.
+-   Scrape authors and users - If you want to scrape the data of a specific author or user, you can just provide it and Allrecipes Advanced Scraper will do the rest.

--   Scrape collections - You can scrape user-generated collections and all of its recipes.
+-   Scrape collections - You can scrape user-generated collections and all of their recipes.

 ## What are the advantages of this actor compared to others?
-This actor is extremely optimized, very fast and provides at least 5x more data than the other actors or projects that you might experienced.
+This actor is extremely optimized, very fast, and provides at least 5x more data than the other actors or projects that you might experience.

-## Bugs, fixes, updates and changelog
+## Bugs, fixes, updates, and changelog

 This scraper is under active development.
 If you have any feature requests you can create an issue from [here](https://github.com/epctex/allrecipes-advanced-scraper/issues).